John Jenkins (basketball)

-John Logan Jenkins III (born March 6, 1991) is an American professional basketball player for the NBA G League Ignite of the NBA G League.
+John Logan Jenkins III (born March 6, 1991) is an American professional basketball player who last played for Cangrejeros de Santurce of the Baloncesto Superior Nacional (BSN).
 A shooting guard, Jenkins was a two-time TSSAA Class AA Mr. Basketball selection, and was the Gatorade Tennessee High School Player of the Year in 2008–09.
-He played college basketball at Vanderbilt.
-He was drafted with the 23rd pick in the 2012 NBA draft by the Atlanta Hawks.
+He played college basketball for the Vanderbilt Commodores.
+He was selected by the Atlanta Hawks with the 23rd pick in the 2012 NBA draft.

 High school career

 As a senior at Station Camp High School, Jenkins was the nation's leading scorer for high schoolers, averaging 42.3 points per game, finishing second on the state's single-season list behind Ronnie Schmitz, who averaged 44.2 points at Ridgeway High School in 1988–89.

 Considered a five-star recruit by Rivals.com, Jenkins was listed as the No. 6 shooting guard and the No. 15 player in the nation in 2008.